 Chetumal City Museum

-On the corner of Héroes and Chapultepec, there is a building built in 1939, during the government of the then-president Lázaro Cárdenas, inside there are offices of the Cultural Center of Fine Arts, rooms where workshops are given, an open-air auditorium and six rooms that make up the Museum of the City of Chetumal.
+On the corner of Héroes and Chapultepec stands a building from 1939, built during President Lázaro Cárdenas’ government.
+It houses the Cultural Center of Fine Arts, classrooms for workshops, an open-air auditorium, and six rooms forming the Museum of the City of Chetumal.

 Museum of Mayan Culture

-Just one block from the City Museum, on the corner of Avenida Héroes y Gandhi, is also the Museum of Mayan Culture.
+Just one block from the City Museum, at the corner of Avenida Héroes and Gandhi, you will find the Museum of Mayan Culture.
+Unlike typical museums, it focuses on interpreting ideas and concepts to explain the life, beliefs, and worldview of the ancient Mayans.

 Laguna Milagros